-Potential APTS Application Criteria Applicability Level Fleet Management Density of potential riders Geographic coverage zone Type of transit service Greater than X people/square mile Greater than Y square mile Paratransit (call-in)
+Potential APTS Application Criteria Applicability Level Fleet Management Density of potential riders Geographic coverage Greater than X people/ square mile Greater than Y square zone mile 3.
+Type of transit service 3.
+Paratransit (call-in)

 The brief example that follows provides a good indication of the level of detail to which the APTS Criteria List should be developed: